bigsk1/TKS-GPT/README.md

 Enter a message and hit send it!

-Customize it and when ready take a look at the production branch some code is changed in App.js and app.py to work for running on a cloudflare tunnel and using systemd to keep running even after a reboot
+Customize it and when ready take a look at the production branch to run on a cloudflare tunnel and using systemd to keep running even after a reboot

 https://github.com/bigsk1/TKS-GPT/tree/production